Gabrielmtvp/certificate-microservice-kafka/readme.md

 # MicroService - Issue Certificate

-## API
+## Overview

 This project serves as an API that interfaces with the Issue Certificate microservice.
 It is responsible for generating certificates and providing them to the main API.

-## CERTIFICATION
+## Certification Service

-This project serves as a microservice that issue the certificate for the user when it's requested.
+This microservice is responsible for issuing certificates for users upon request.

 ## How to use